-- And “take every thought captive,” having our minds transformed to God’s service and glory (Rom.
+- “Take every thought captive.”
+That means transforming our minds to God’s service and glory (Rom.
 12:1–2)

-But where God commands us to confront others, he also supplies everything we need to do it.
-Be sure to keep increasing your knowledge of Scripture, devotional Bible reading and prayer, and pre-evangelism (apologetics).
+Even though God commands us to confront others, he supplies everything we need to do it.
+But we need to prepare.

-These exercises will strengthen the spiritual muscles needed to refute others who oppose our Christian belief.
-But remember to temper your conversation of truth (Col. 4:6) with gracious humility (1 Pet.
+These exercises strengthen our spiritual muscles.
+And allow us to refute those who oppose our Christian belief.
+But a point often overlooked is remembering to be truthful (Col. 4:6) with gracious humility (1 Pet.
 3:15).

-Is it possible to live meaningful lives that enjoy the good, true, and beautiful within a corrupted society that challenges our beliefs?
+Is it possible to live meaningful lives and enjoy the good, true, and beautiful?
+Especially when a corrupted society challenges our beliefs.
 Yes.

 Why?
 Because Jesus promises to be with us (Matt.
 28:19-20) as we bring his transforming presence into secular culture (John 17: 14-16).